LTV Signatures in PDF

 LTV in ETSI

 In the PDF Advanced Electronic Signatures (PAdES) ecosystem devised by the European Telecommunications Standards Institute (ETSI), LTV signatures are more formally known as long-term archival (LTA) signatures.
-While an earlier version of the specification defined the PAdES-LTV profile, this was effectively superseded in ETSI EN 319 142-1 by the PAdES-B-LTA signature profile, of which LTA is an abbreviation.
+Although an earlier version of the specification defined the PAdES-LTV profile, this was effectively superseded in ETSI EN 319 142-1 by the PAdES-B-LTA signature profile, for which LTA is an abbreviation.

 The ETSI understanding of an LTV-enabled signature is one that can be validated in the very distant future.
-This implies that:
+This implies the following:

-1. The document must include all the validation material in itself (assuming, e.g., that a CA may not exist in 10-20 years and would not be able to confirm the validity of the signing certificate), independently of whether the root certificate is trusted or not, and
+1. The document must include all the validation material in itself (e.g., assuming that a CA may not exist in 10 to 20 years and would not be able to confirm the validity of the signing certificate), independent of whether or not the root certificate is trusted; and

-2. The signature is periodically renewed with an additional document timestamp to protect from the expiration of the previously used TSA certificate (please see the Extending an LTV Signature section for more details).
+2. The signature is periodically renewed with an additional document timestamp to protect it from the expiration of the previously used timestamp authority (TSA) certificate (please see the Extending an LTV Signature section for more details).

-That is, a "proper" LTV signature must not only have all its validation material located in the document but also a document timestamp that certifies the validation material.
+Thus, a "proper" LTV signature must have not only all its validation material located in the document but also a document timestamp that certifies the validation material.
 This type of timestamp is a standalone signature that is created over the document by a TSA rather than by the signer.

 LTV in Adobe

-Adobe's interpretation of LTV is quite different – it is misleading in some aspects and outright contradicts the original idea in others.
-Sometimes it advises that a signature is not LTV when in fact it is according to its own criteria.
+Adobe's interpretation of LTV is quite different: It is misleading in some aspects and outright contradicts the original idea in others.
+Sometimes it advises that a signature is not LTV enabled when in fact it is according to its own criteria.

-To consider a signature LTV-enabled, Adobe requires neither the full validation material nor a document timestamp to be present; effectively, only some revocation information (i.e., CRLs or OCSP responses) must be included in the signed document.
-However, all such revocation information must be placed in the Document Security Store (DSS).
+To consider a signature LTV enabled, Adobe requires neither the full validation material nor a document timestamp to be present; effectively, only some revocation information (i.e., CRLs or OCSP responses) must be included in the signed document.
+All such revocation information, however, must be placed in the Document Security Store (DSS).
 The DSS is a PDF dictionary that stores both revocation information and certificates used to validate signatures.

-To summarize, if Adobe Reader says your signature is LTV-enabled, it is not necessarily an LTA signature under the ETSI definition.
-Conversely, even if your signature meets the official requirements of the LTA level, Adobe Reader may not show it as LTV-enabled due to the trust aspect.
+To summarize, if Adobe Reader says your signature is LTV enabled, it is not necessarily an LTA signature under the ETSI definition.
+Conversely, even if your signature meets the official requirements of the LTA level, Adobe Reader may not show it as LTV enabled because of the trust aspect.

 Creating an LTV Signature